italia/iam-proxy-italia/docs/satosa-nginx_compose_service.md

 * `X-XSS-Protection "1; mode=block"` prevents some categories of XSS attacks
 * `X-Robots-Tag none` crawler are not welcome

-`location @satosa` contain all information to send and get data from satosa-saml2spid uWSGI server.
+`location @satosa` contain all information to send and get data from iam-proxy-italia uWSGI server.
-The default configuration set `satosa-saml2spid:1000` as reverse uWSGI proxy destination.
+The default configuration set `iam-proxy-italia:10000` as reverse uWSGI proxy destination.
-This permits to balance the connection with multiple satosa-saml2spid instance.
+This permits to balance the connection with multiple iam-proxy-italia instance.

 Satosa Virtual Host use the `try_files` directive to send the request on the proxy.
 The proxy test if the request is sended to a existent file.
 If the file not exists send the request to @satosa location.
 On detail: